rkozlowski/MsSqlDbProjectHelper/README.md

     @generateAllEnumWrappers = 1,         -- Flag specifying if enums should be created -- for all tables in the @enumSchema
     @language = N'c#',                    -- Only C# is supported
+    @paramEnumMapping = 'EnumNameWithOrWithoutId',
-    @paramEnumMappingId = 2,              -- Mapping of stored procedure parameters to the enums:
+                                          -- Mapping of stored procedure parameters to the enums:
+                                          --   ExplicitOnly
-                                          --   1 - No mapping
+                                          --     No mapping
+										  --   EnumName
-                                          --   2 - Maps if the name of the input parameter --       matches the enum name
+                                          --     Maps if the name of the input parameter --     matches the enum name
+										  --   EnumNameWithId
-                                          --   3 - Maps if the name of the input parameter --       ends with "Id" suffix and matches the enum name --       after removing "Id" suffix
+                                          --     Maps if the name of the input parameter --     ends with "Id" suffix and matches the enum name --     after removing "Id" suffix
+										  --   EnumNameWithOrWithoutId
-                                          --   4 - Maps if the name of the input parameter --       (with or without "Id" suffix)
+                                          --     Maps if the name of the input parameter --     (with or without "Id" suffix)
                                           --     matches the enum name
     @mapResultSetEnums = 1,               -- Flag specifying the mapping of the result set -- columns to enums
-    @generateStaticClass = 1,             -- Flag specifying generation of a static class
-    @treatOutputParamAsInputOutput = 0;   -- Flag specifying whether output parameters
-                                          -- should be treated as input/output
+    @languageOptions = ''                 -- Comma separated list of longuage options -- Possible options:
+										  --   GenerateStaticClass
+										  --   TreatOutputParamsAsInputOutput
+										  --   TargetClassicDotNet

 SELECT @errorMessage as N'@errorMessage';